gilbitron/Arrest-MySQL/README.md

 - `PUT` = `POST` + `X-HTTP-Method-Override: PUT`
 - `DELETE` = `GET` + `X-HTTP-Method-Override: DELETE`

+Alternatively, you can also override the HTTP method by using the `_method` query string parameter.

 ##Responses

 All responses are in the JSON format.
-For example a `GET` response from the `customers` table might look like:
+A `GET` response from the `customers` table might look like this:

 	[
 	    {